Language Model Circuits Are Sparse in the Neuron Basis: Abstract

 \section{Abstract}

 The high-level concepts that a neural network uses to perform computation need not be aligned to individual neurons \citep{smolensky1986neural}.
-Language model interpretability research has thus turned to techniques such as \textit{sparse autoencoders} (SAEs) to decompose the neuron basis into more interpretable units of model computation, for tasks such as \textit{circuit tracing}.
+Language model interpretability research has thus turned to techniques which decompose the neuron basis into more interpretable units of model computation, such as sparse autoencoders (SAEs).
 However, not all neuron-based representations are uninterpretable.
 For the first time, we empirically show that \textbf{MLP neurons are as sparse a feature basis as SAEs}.
-We use this finding to develop an end-to-end pipeline for circuit tracing on the MLP neuron basis, which locates causal circuitry on a variety of tasks using gradient-based attribution.
+We use this finding to develop an end-to-end gradient-based attribution pipeline for circuit tracing on the MLP neuron basis, which surfaces causally effective neurons on a variety of tasks.
 On a standard subject-verb agreement benchmark \citep{marks2025sparse}, a circuit of $\approx 10^2$ MLP neurons is enough to control model behaviour.
-On the multi-hop city $\to$ state $\to$ capital task from \citet{lindsey2025biology}, we find a circuit in which small sets of neurons encode specific latent reasoning steps (e.g.~`map city to its state'), and can be steered to change the model's output.
-This work thus advances automated interpretability of language models without additional training costs.
+On the multi-hop city-state-capital task from \citet{lindsey2025biology}, we find a circuit in which small sets of neurons encode specific latent reasoning steps (e.g.~mapping a city to its state), and can be steered to change the model's output.
+This work thus advances automated interpretability of language models without imposing additional training costs.